lizastark/computational-craft-2019/README.md

 You will have 2 major projects.
 We will discuss all of these at length, but here is the short overview:

-**1. Midterm Project:** You will design a light giving object with at least two states that responds to a narrative or metaphor.
+1. **Midterm Project:** You will design a light giving object with at least two states that responds to a narrative or metaphor.
 No wires allowed.
-**2. Final Project:** For the final project you will respond to a theme or question.
+2. **Final Project:** For the final project you will respond to a theme or question.
 It is due the last day of class.
 Final documentation will be due a few days after.

 At certain points in the semester, we will reflect on the direction of the course as a whole class to discuss things that are not working or demand further exploration.

 ## Evaluation and Final Grade Calculation
-35% Participation + Attendance
+- 35% Participation + Attendance
-40% Assignments (in and out of class) + Documentation* 25% Major Projects: Midterm (10%) + Final (15%)
+- 40% Assignments (in and out of class) + Documentation*
+- 25% Major Projects: Midterm (10%) + Final (15%)

 TOTAL			        		100%